59de44955ebd/HapRenderer/README.md

 The main purpose of this filter is to allow to explore and test Hap and DXT flavors in DirectShow editors like GraphEdit/GraphStudio/GraphStudioNext.

-Here a few GraphStudio screenshots of example graphs:
+Here some GraphStudio screenshots of example graphs:

+- HapRenderer rendering "sample-1080p30-Hap.avi" directly:

+- HapRenderer rendering DXT1 frames, as provided by the Renderheads DirectShow codec: